bognari/Trill/README.md

 ## Trill — Reusable Front-End for Question Answering Systems on top of Qanary

 This repository contains a Reusable Front-End for Question Answering (QA) Systems over DBpedia and Wikidata.
 It supports multiple languages, namely English, German, French and Italian.
 It is written in Redux and React.
+A DEMO can be found under (www.wdaqua.eu/qa).

 ### Getting Started